Slot Myths – Slot Machine Myths Dispelled

 This next slot machine myth is probably one of the more grounded myths out there, but it’s still false.
 The truth of this is that a casino does not have to employ a “Win/Lose” switch in order to ensure a profit over time.
 Slot machines are pre-programmed to average a certain payout percentage long before you ever sit down.
 Because of this, the longer your winning streak is, the more likely it is to come crashing down as the pre-programmed house advantage comes into effect.
 While casinos are in the business of making money, they do not have to “tweak” the machines, making you lose a lot if you’re on a winning streak.

 Use Some Common Sense

 When getting ready to play a Slot or Video poker machine, try to use a little common sense when it comes to how you’re going to play.
-Don’t waste time pandering to strange and convoluted slot machine myths like warming up your coins, and don’t fall victim to the “due” slot machine.
+Don’t waste time pandering to strange and convoluted slot myths like warming up your coins, and don’t fall victim to the “due” slot machine.
 But, even though these myths are false, playing by your own instincts will usually result in a more enjoyable gambling experience.
 Good luck on your next pull.